beersbr/ludum_dare_25/readme.md

 A small bomberman-esque game where the goal is to stop the yourself from getting detained by the towns people and to blow up their houses for sick amounts of stacks.

+Move using the WASD keys

+Drop a bomb with the J key

 ### Credits

 #### Graphics: